autogluon/autogluon/docs/tutorials/timeseries/forecasting-faq.md

 and time-dependent covariates (e.g., price of the product each day).
 See the [In Depth Tutorial](forecasting-indepth.ipynb) for more details.

-Currently, AutoGluon does not support features such as hierarchical forecasting and forecast explainability, but we will consider adding them in the future.
+Currently, AutoGluon does not support features such as hierarchical forecasting and forecast explainability.

 ## How can I get the most accurate forecasts?
 To maximize the forecast accuracy, set the `predictor.fit()` argument `presets="best_quality"` and provide a high `time_limit`.